awsdocs/aws-mobile-developer-guide/doc_source/how-to-nosql-integrate-an-existing-table.rst

 .. container:: option

     Android - Java
-      Right-click your app's :file:`res` folder, and then choose :guilabel:`New > Android Resource Directory`.
-Select :guilabel:`raw` in the :guilabel:`Resource type` dropdown menu.
+         In the Xcode Project Navigator, right-click your app's :file:`res` folder, and then choose :guilabel:`New > Directory`.
+Type :userinput:`raw` as the directory name and then choose :guilabel:`OK`.

           .. image:: images/add-aws-mobile-sdk-android-studio-res-raw.png
              :scale: 100
-             :alt: Image of selecting a Raw Android Resource Directory in Android Studio.
+             :alt: Image of creating a raw directory in Android Studio.

           .. only:: pdf